Ioan Judea

-Ioan Judea (/ro/; 21 April 1933 – 26 March 2022) was a Romanian colonel, a former member of Securitate, one of the notable figures of the ethnic clashes of Târgu Mureș.
+Ioan Judea (/ro/; 21 April 1933 – 26 March 2022) was a Romanian colonel, one of the notable figures of the ethnic clashes of Târgu Mureș.
 He played an important role in arming the Romanian peasants and miners of Mureș County, who were later incited against the Hungarians.

 Life

-Judea was born in Câmpani de Pomezeu, Bihor County, Romania on 21 April 1933.
+Judea was born in Câmpani de Pomezeu, Bihor County, Kingdom of Romania on 21 April 1933.
 He worked as a miller's apprentice for one year and then as a locksmith for three years.
-He studied for three years in Pitești, Argeș County, at the Armored Officers Military School.
+His advancement followed the rise of a local communist regime; he studied for three years in Pitești, at the Armored Officers Military School, within the socialist army.
 In 1955, he became a platoon leader and shortly afterwards a corps commander.
 He continued his studies as a military engineer at the Military Academy in Bucharest.